-The Call log contains your history of calls received, missed or made.
+On the Home screen, press OK key to access the apps screen, and select Recent Calls to enter the Recent calls screen.
+Or you can access the Recent calls screen by directly pressing the Send key from the Home screen.
+Recent calls contain your history of calls received, missed or made.
 It's an easy way to redial a number, return a call or add a number to your contacts.

-- 1. Tap 📞 to enter Phone screen.

-- 2. Tap Call History tab.
-You'll see a list of your most recent incoming and outgoing calls.
+In the Recent calls screen, you'll see a list of your most recent incoming and outgoing calls.

-- 3. Tap and then choose Call history to see more calls.
 Arrow icons beside a call indicate the type of call, and multiple arrows indicate multiple calls:

-- Missed call
+- Missed call ∠

-- Incoming call
+- Incoming call ∠

 - Outgoing call